MaksimZinovev/peter-pal/project_artefacts/020_build/task3/task_3.1_breakown.md

 2. Performance optimization: For very large pages, we might want to consider indexing elements in batches or on-demand to improve initial load time.

-3. Relevance scoring: We could potentially make use of Flexsearch's scoring capabilities to improve result ordering.
+3. Relevance scoring: Wekan could potentially make use of Flexsearch's scoring capabilities to improve result ordering.

 4. Accessibility: We should ensure that the command palette and search results are fully accessible, including keyboard navigation through results.